Blizzardfur-Maxxx/RetroMCP-Java-Unoffcal-Legacy/README.md

 4. Run the decompile command
 5. Mod away!
 Now it's Yourcraft!

-For more info you can check [RetroMCP Wiki](https://github.com/MCPHackers/RetroMCP-Java/wiki).

 # Features

+**MCP**

 * Automatically download Minecraft .jar's from official download links
+* Include an auto patching bat to create patched client and server jars
-* A wrapper for applet versions
+* A Start class for applet-only versions
 * Reobfuscation for all available versions

+# Licensing

+MCP Version 4.3 __did not__ ship with a license, therefore it is allowed to be reuploaded and modified here.

+With that in mind, all credit towards MCP goes to the original creators.
+Read docs/MCP43-CREDITS.txt for a list of people who worked on the original MCP.

 # Contributing

-If you encounter any issues or bugs with RetroMCP, please create an issue and explain it in detail!<br>
+If you enounter any issues or bugs with RetroMCP, please create an issue and explain it in detail!

-If you want to contribute, please keep pull requests about one topic instead of one huge pull request.<br>
+If you want to contribute, please keep pull requests about one topic instead of one huge pull request.

 We thank everyone who contributes to this project!